SALT's 2019 World Relief Campaign

-The hourly wage required in Indiana to afford a two-bedroom rental home with a 40 hour work week is $15.56.
+is the hourly wage required in Porter County, Indiana to afford a two-bedroom rental with a 40 hour work week.

 affordable units are available per 100 low-income renters